SeanGolez/gpu_self_join/README.md

 * GPUNUMDIM- Dimensionality of the data (n)
 * NUMINDEXEDDIM- Number of dimensions indexed (k, default for high-D is 6-8 where k<n)
+* NUM_RAND_INDEXES- Number of random indexes to generate
 * DTYPE- Data type of the data (float or double)
 * PRINTNEIGHBORTABLE- Prints the list of neighbors for each point (default 0)